bosborne/nyackcommunitygarden/garden-rules/index.md

 ## Garden Rules

-1. Gardeners must maintain at least six-foot distance from others and wear a mask in accordance with state guidelines.
+1. If you are not vaccinated or are unable to maintain a six-foot distance from your fellow gardeners, wear a mask.

 2. Garden membership is at the discretion of the Nyack Community Garden’s Executive Committee.